Puslapio vaizdai

 Enter Silvia.

 Sil.
-Amen, Amen: Go on, good Eglamour, Out at the Postern by the Abby-wall;
+Amen, Amen: Go on, good Eglamour,

 I fear I am attended by fome Spies.

 Egl.
-Fear not; the Foreft is not three Leagues off; If we recover that, we are fure enough
+Fear not; the Foreft is not three Leagues off, If we recover that, we are fure enough

 Enter Thurio, Protheus and Julia.